 By default, tag-based purges apply to all of the site’s deploys.
 To target a specific deploy, specify one or more of the following

 Netlify sets a Cache-Status header on all responses.
-This header contains information about how the edge cache handled each response and follows RFC 9211.
+This header contains information about how different cache layers handled each response and follows RFC 9211.

 The Cache-Status header is useful for troubleshooting and monitoring.
 For example, you can use it for the following:

-To troubleshoot, examine the Cache-Status header on your responses and check how the edge network handled a request.
+To troubleshoot, examine the Cache-Status header on your responses and check how our network handled a request.

 If you use a frontend monitoring tool to collect performance metrics, we recommend that you record this header so that you can differentiate cached and uncached responses when analyzing your site’s performance.